 While every segment and audience will have its own unique factors, we’ve found there are some that are consistent across the board.
 This article will show four of the top reasons why people are interested in buying a franchise, and explain how you can align your marketing to these drivers.

 Our client Talem Home Care & Placement Services attracted Aldon Purdham Jr. to their franchisee team because of their fantastic support system.

 Reason 1 – To Build the Lifestyle They Want

 The way people work has shifted.
-Across all generations, people are much less likely to stay with a company long-term working long, set hours.
-People want flexibility, the ability to do meaningful work, and the opportunity to build the lifestyle they want outside of their job.
+Across all generations, people want flexibility, the ability to do meaningful work, and the opportunity to build the lifestyle they want outside of their job.
 According to Gallup, 53 percent of employees say a role that allows them to have a greater work-life balance and better personal well-being is “very important” to them.
 Similarly, Bank of America Merrill Lynch reported that 59 percent of millennials want to find a career that will support the lifestyle they’ve envisioned for themselves.

-People still want to work hard and build a business, but they also want to be able to go home to their family or participate in activities at the end of the day.
+Owning a business can still require you to work long hours – especially in the first couple years but over the long term, with proper systems and support in place, owners can look forward to much more freedom and flexibility.
 Franchising has become a viable alternative to the typical 9-5 type job.
 It gives people the freedom to take control of their own work while providing enough income to support other aspects of their lives.
 As a franchisor, this means it’s important to implement programs that encourage franchise owners to stay with your brand for the long-term, and provide opportunities for franchisees to grow alongside your business while still being able to have a life outside work.

 Reason 2 – To Start a Business With Less Risk